Tigermilk

-Tigermilk is the 1996 debut album from Scottish pop group Belle and Sebastian.
+Tigermilk is the 1996 debut studio album from Scottish pop group Belle and Sebastian.
 Originally given a limited release (1,000 copies) by Electric Honey, the album was subsequently re-released in 1999 by Jeepster Records.

-The album is named after an instrumental that did not end up on the album – it was later performed on Belle and Sebastian's early tours.
+The album is named after an instrumental that did not end up on the album — it was later performed on Belle and Sebastian's early tours.
 All of the songs on the album were written by Stuart Murdoch between 1993 and 1996, and originally performed solo on the Glasgow open mic circuit.
 Though he performs on the album, trumpet player Mick Cooke was not then an official member of the band.

 Recording and production

+Belle and Sebastian came together in Glasgow, Scotland in 1994 after vocalist Stuart Murdoch and bassist Stuart David met on a programme for unemployed musicians called Beatbox, funded by Stow College.
+In 1996, the pair reportedly enlisted the four five musicians they came across at a local café, settling on a line-up of Murdoch, David, guitarist Stevie Jackson, drummer Richard Colburn, keyboardist Chris Geddes, and cellist Isobel Campbell.
+Their initial performances took places at venues such as church crypts, libraries, and house parties.

-At the time Stuart Murdoch began recruiting musicians for the band, drummer Richard Colburn was in a Music Business course at Stow College with professor Alan Rankine.
-Each year the class would produce one record on the college's Electric Honey label as an example to use in the course.
-Murdoch and Colburn provided a demo tape the group had recorded (later released as the Dog on Wheels EP) and the college was extremely impressed and chose to support them in creating a full album.
+Concurrently, Colburn, who shared a flat with David at the time, attended a music business course at Stow, run by Alan Rankine of the Associates.
+The end goal of the course was to take two songs from the class and record and release them through Rankine's record label Electric Honey.
+Colburn provided a demo tape Murdoch and David had recorded titled Rhode Island (later released as the Dog on Wheels EP).
+The college was extremely impressed and chose to support them in creating a full album.
+The band subsequently spent three days recording, finishing with an album's worth of songs.

-Stuart Murdoch recalls that the group was still quite loose knit at the time Tigermilk was recorded and that the full ensemble had not played together before getting into the studio.
+Murdoch recalls that the group was still quite loose knit at the time Tigermilk was recorded and that the full ensemble had not played together before getting into the studio.
 Many of the supporting instrument parts were shaped as the group recorded.
 After recording, though, "we were a group, no question."

+Composition

+Author Dave Thompson, in his book Alternative Rock (2000), called it as a "gentle masterpiece, utterly in debt to Nick Drake (and a bit of Donovan too)".
+He said "The State I Am In", the album's opening track, "buoys the occasional sag; that and the slickly loose instrumentation, harmonies which haunt the fringe of fear, and a wealth of emotionally crippled reflection."
+Nine of the ten songs featured on the album were recorded live over a three-day period, followed by two days of mixing.
+The only track not recorded during these sessions, "Electronic Renaissance", originated as a demo Murdoch made at Beatbox using Cubase, and was mastered directly from a cassette recording Murdoch had made of the song being played on a local radio station, hence its lo-fidelity sound.
+Due to its stylistic difference from the other songs, its inclusion on the album initially proved controversial.